 Return to David's Recipe page

-1 cup melted butter (2 sticks) 1/2 cup granulated sugar 1/2 cup cocoa 1/2 cup black cocoa 2 egg equivalents (it is best to use a sterilized egg product such as EggBeaters to avoid problems with Salmonella) 3-4 cups graham cracker crumbs (usually a bit more than one 13.5 oz box) 1 1/2 cups flaked coconut 1 cup chopped pecans
+1 cup melted butter (2 sticks) 1/2 cup granulated sugar 1 cup cocoa 2 egg equivalents (it is best to use a sterilized egg product such as EggBeaters to avoid problems with Salmonella) about 3 cups graham cracker crumbs (one 13.5 oz box) 1 1/2 cups flaked coconut 1 cup chopped walnuts

-12 oz cream cheese, softened at room temperature 2 tbsp custard powder 2 tsp Grand Marnier 1/2 cup confectioner's (powdered) sugar
+1/2 cup butter, softened at room temperature (1 stick) 4 tbsp custard powder 2 tsp vanilla 3 tbsp milk 2 cups confectioner's (powdered) sugar

-Middle Layer: Cream together cream cheese, custard powder, and Grand Marnier.
-Gradually blend in confectioners sugar.
+Middle Layer: Cream together butter, custard powder, and vanilla.
+Gradually blend in milk and confectioners sugar.
 Spread evenly over base.
 Chill well before icing.

 Icing: Melt chocolate and butter together on low heat.
-Separately scald the heavy cream, and then add the heavy cream to the melted chocolate.
 Spread onto chilled middle layer.
 Important: if the chocolate icing is too hot, or the middle layer isn't cold enough, the chocolate will melt the middle layer.
 But if the chocolate is too cold and the middle layer is too cold, the chocolate will be very hard to spread.

 Chill in a refrigerator, but cut into pieces before the chocolate on top has completely hardened.
 Store in the refrigerator.